SilentGene/MarkerMuse/README.md

 ## 🤝 Contributing

 Pull requests, suggestions, and issue reports are welcome.
-Please open an issue if you have ideas for additional scoring metrics or want support for new SingleM output formats.
+Please open an issue if you have ideas for additional scoring metrics or want support for other input/output formats.